sebastid/GetAndCleanDataCourse/CodeBook.md

  - Dimensions of the dataset: 180 rows by 68 columns
  - Summary of the data:
     The data was summarised using the average of 66 feature variables grouped by Subject IDs and Activity Names.
-    The dplyr::group_by and dplyr::summarise_each functions from the dplyr were used to perform the summarisation.
+    The dplyr::group_by and dplyr::summarise_each functions from the dplyr were used to perform the summarization.
  - Variables present in the dataset:
     68 variables are present in the dataset comprising of 66 mean-summarised feature variables and two index variables being SubjectID and ActivityName
  - Variable Name Formating:
-    The 66 summarised feature variable names are written according to the following format:
+    The 66 summarized feature variable names are written according to the following format:
-    <Feature Name>.<domain type>.<statistical metric>_<summarisation method>
+    <Feature Name>.<domain type>.<statistical metric>_<summarization method>
       - <Feature Name> can be like 'BodyAccX', 'BodyAccMag', ...
       - <domain type> can be either 'time' to denote the time domain, or 'freq' to denote the frequency domain in which the original measurement was made
       - <statistical metric> can be either 'mean' or 'std' to denote the mean or standard deviation calculations of the original feature measurements.

 ###SubjectID
 Identification number assigned to each subject.